 "The personality profiling assessments tend to be helpful and they create a list of skills that an individual holds.
 For example, where strong communication skills are essential for a role, but a candidate has scored low, you could shape questions around these skills in the interview.
-However, I don't think personality profiling should be used in isolation - rather as a guide."
-Testing soft skills - Personality and aptitude testing Identify core skills and competencies. - Group exercises Assess how candidates operate as part of a team. - Meet the team How well do the candidates get on with the existing team? - Presentations How well can a candidate communicate with and present to an audience? - Trial half day Does the candidate integrate well?
-How do they adapt to a new environment?
-Testing hard skills The tests that you can implement when looking to assess technical ability, will vary depending on the role and the skills that need to be demonstrated.
-Some examples of the types of test that you could incorporate include the following. - Microsoft Excel and Word tests Assess the level of competency working with these programmes. - Typing and writing tests Determines the level of skill when written communication is vital. - Problem-based presentations Showcases understanding and approach to role-related technical challenges. - Case studies Assesses problem-solving abilities and level of understanding about the industry. - In-tray exercises Highlights how a candidate manages their workload. - Mock technical tasks Assesses the candidate's ability to apply core skills.
+However, I don't think personality profiling should be used in isolation - rather as a quide."
+Testing soft skills The tests that you can implement when looking to assess technical ability, will vary depending on the role and the skills that need to be demonstrated.
+Some examples of the types of test that you could incorporate include the following: - Microsoft Excel and Word tests Assesses the level of competency working with these programmes. - Typing and writing tests Determines the level of skill when written communication is vital. - Problem-based presentations Showcases understanding and approach to role-related technical challenges. - Case studies Assesses problem-solving abilities and level of understanding about the industry. - In-tray exercises Highlights how a candidate manages their workload. - Mock technical tasks Assesses the candidate's ability to apply core skills.